UQ is committed to responsible waste management that promotes recycling and reduces the amount of rubbish being generated.

 Food and drinks

-Waste created through food and coffee is one of our most visible waste streams, and our UQ Unwrapped program assists food outlets across the University to switch from single-use plastics to better alternatives.
-Through the program, we also encourage students, staff and visitors to take up a plastic-free lifestyle.
+Waste created through food and coffee is one of our most visible waste streams.
+We regularly run initiatives, such as our UQ Unwrapped program, to assist food outlets across the University to switch from single-use plastics to better alternatives.

 Sustainable events